 - Provide accountancy references for letting agencies/mortgage companies (sometimes chargeable).

-- In most cases, you will be assigned a dedicated contractor accountant and single point of contact.
+- In most cases, you will be assigned a dedicated contractor accountant and a single point of contact.
 However, where several fee packages are available, this may not always be the case, so check first before signing up.

 - Financial services, including mortgage/pension advice.
 Some firms, especially larger ones, have their own in-house IFA firms, whereas others can refer you to partner firms.

-- Clever Accounts - IR35 FLEX.
-Take on any contract you're offered
+- Clever Accounts – IR35 FLEX.
+Take on any contract type

-- Aardvark Accounting - Complete service just £76/month
+- Aardvark Accounting – Complete service from £89 per month